MobilePhoneESSnetBigData/mobloc/tutorial/mobloc_explanation.md

 distribution.
 The preparation for the landues data using OpenStreetMap (OSM) is the same process, and will be explained here.

-For each grid tile we compute the fraction of main land use categories.
+For each grid tile we compute the fraction of land use for each of the following main categories:
-We distinguish between:

 - Built-up
 - Forest
 - Water
 - (Rail)roads

-Note: in mobloc we split built-up between residential and (non-residential) buildings, but eventually, we did not use buildings differently from residential areas.
+(Note: in mobloc we split built-up between residential and (non-residential) buildings, but eventually, we did not use buildings differently from residential areas.)

+Each part of land is assigned to at most one of these categories, so they are non-overlapping.
+In other words to total fraction of each grid tile should be at most one.
+The fraction that is not assigned to one of these categories is considered the ’rest category\`, which is assumed to be open-area land (e.g. grass lands).

-How to process OSM data depends on the quality of OSM data, which can vary between countries.
+How to process OSM data depends on the quality of OSM data and how these OSM key-value pairs are used in practice, which can vary between countries.
 For the Dutch example data in mobloc, the processing script is here:
 <https://github.com/MobilePhoneESSnetBigData/mobloc/blob/master/data_generation/ZL_landuse.R>

 The applied process is the following.
 First we obtain the OSM polygons per category.
 The used OSM key-value pairs are listed in the following table, along with the applied categorie.
+Note that the categorization is open for discussion and could also depend on the country of study.
+For instance, it could be better to omit the label for farmyard, making it ‘open-area’.

 <table class="table" style="font-size: 12px; margin-left: auto; margin-right: auto;">
 <thead>